Please refresh as revisions made.

 ridiculous, over the top weld deposition rates that are rarely attained when weld

-quality and weld heat input consequences are part of the key criteria.
+quality, mechanical properties and weld heat input consequences are the key criteria for the welds?.

 would Lincoln want to sell a weld product that many of their